vyfor/cord.nvim/README.md

 <details>
 <summary><strong>Considerations</strong></summary>

 Cord requires the **server executable** to be present.
-By default, the plugin automatically fetches it from GitHub, which requires a dependency on [**`curl`**](https://curl.se).
+By default, the plugin will fetch it from GitHub, which requires a dependency on [**`curl`**](https://curl.se).

-Alternatively, you can provide the executable manually:

-- **Download from GitHub:**
-  Get the latest release from [https://github.com/vyfor/cord.nvim/releases/latest](https://github.com/vyfor/cord.nvim/releases/latest), rename it to `cord` (or `cord.exe` on Windows), and place it under `nvim-data-dir/cord/bin`.
-This is essentially what `:Cord update fetch` does.

-- **Build from source:**
+If preferred, the server can be built from source.
 Run `:Cord update install` to install from crates.io or `:Cord update build` to build from source locally.

 > Note: If you decide to build from source, it is your responsibility to keep the server binary up-to-date.

 </details>

 See the [Examples](https://github.com/vyfor/cord.nvim/wiki/Examples) to get started.
+Ask any questions in [Discussions](https://github.com/vyfor/cord.nvim/discussions).

 ## 🎨 Themes